 Preparing for your appointment

-If you have any signs and symptoms that worry you, start by making an appointment with your family doctor or a general practitioner.
+If you have any signs and symptoms that worry you, start by making an appointment with your family doctor.
 If your doctor suspects you may have bone cancer, you may be referred to a specialist.
 Bone cancer is often treated by a team of specialists that may include:

 - Orthopedic surgeons who specialize in operating on cancers that affect the bones (orthopedic oncologists)